Hodge-Tate decomposition for non-smooth spaces: Eh-topology

-where $X_1=X_{red}$, $X_2\ra X_1$ is finitely many compositions of \'etale-coverings and coverings associated to smooth blowups, and $X_2$ is smooth over $K$. \end{corollary} \begin{proof} Let $X'\ra X$ be a given \'eh-covering.
-By the Example \ref{eg}, $X_1:=X_{red}\ra X_0$ is an \'eh-covering.
-And by the local smoothness of \'eh-topology (Proposition \ref{localsm}), there exists a composition of finitely many coverings associated to smooth blowups $Y_1\ra X_1$, such that $Y_1$ is smooth.
-So the base change of $X'\times_X X_1\ra X_1$ along $Y_1\ra X_1$ becomes an \'eh-covering whose target is smooth and quasi-compact.
+where $X_1=X_{\red}$, the map $X_2\ra X_1$ is equal to finitely many compositions of \'etale-coverings and coverings associated to smooth blowups, and $X_2$ is smooth over $K$. \end{corollary} \begin{proof} Let $X'\ra X$ be a given $\eh$-covering.
+By the Example \ref{eg}, $X_1:=X_{\red}\ra X_0$ is an $\eh$-covering.
+And by the local smoothness of $\eh$-topology (Corollary \ref{localsm}), there exists a composition of finitely many coverings associated to smooth blowups $Y_1\ra X_1$, such that $Y_1$ is smooth.
+So the base change of $X'\times_X X_1\ra X_1$ along $Y_1\ra X_1$ becomes an $\eh$-covering whose target is smooth and quasi-compact.
 Hence by the Theorem \ref{ref} above, we could refine $X'\times Y_1\ra Y_1$ by $X_2\ra Y_1$, where the latter is a finitely many composition of \'etale coverings and coverings associated to smooth blowups.
 At last, notice that an \'etale map or a smooth blowup will not change the smoothness.
 Hence the composition $X_2\ra X_1\ra X_0$ satisfies the requirement. \end{proof}